cilegordev/dotfiles/README.md

 sudo -E update-rc.d wlan0 defaults
 ```

-## If you don't need Xfce you can remove. before you cp.
+## If you don't need Xfce you can remove before you cp

 ```zsh
 rm -rf dotfiles/config/autostart